 Down the pike

-Something that is down the pike it is in the future.
+Something that is coming down the pike will be present or happen in the future.

 Down the Swanee